 Security by design and continuous monitoring through platforms is becoming more crucial than ever.

 As the world moves closer toward a truly connected planet, the need to secure IoT solutions from the start is becoming a necessity.
+Security at the forefront of IoT should be on every organization’s mind.
 Devices connected to the internet leave channels open for malicious attacks, and use cases such as autonomous vehicles and robotics in healthcare need security from the ground up.

 The accelerating adoption of the Internet of Things (IoT) in North America and worldwide is not anticipated to decrease.
 Factoring in the benefits already realized by industries using IoT – specifically industrial and healthcare, as well as the accelerant COVID-19, has proven to be, the adoption of IoT is growing at a quick clip.